From visible to SWIR

 By depositing exactly the same spectral filter on adjacent rows of pixels, that patterning capability is also used to increase the signal-to-noise ratio of the image with TDI functionality.

-In an alternative configuration, it is possible to combine push-frame hyperspectral imaging with snapshot multispectral imaging.
-This results in the potential to make video imaging from space –even in low-earth orbit.
+In an alternative configuration, it’s possible to combine push-frame hyperspectral imaging with snapshot multispectral imaging.
+This results in the potential to do video imaging from space – even in low-earth orbit.

-Last but not least: with spectral filters operating in the SWIR, combined with an off-the-shelf InGaAS detector, imec broadens spectral imaging further than the visible and NIR spectrum.
+Last but not least: with spectral filters operating in the SWIR spectrum, combined with an off-the-shelf InGaAS detector, imec broadens spectral imaging further than the visible and NIR spectrum.

-This makes these types of sensors are ideal for use in satellites and high-altitude drones, for the classification of agricultural soils, minerals, plastic pollution, surveillance ...
-With imec's current off-the-shelf sensors, you can evaluate the technology for these use cases before you go to a space-grade sensing solution
+All this makes these types of sensors ideal for use in satellites and high-altitude drones, for the classification of agricultural soils, minerals, plastic pollution, surveillance ... as well as for space exploration vehicles.
+With imec's current off-the-shelf sensors, you can evaluate the technology for these use cases before you go to a space-grade sensing solution.

 Imec has a long history of applying its innovative technologies to research in and from space.
 Our hyperspectral imaging sensors were already used in the CHIEM project that developed a novel compact hyperspectral imager – compatible with a 12U CubeSat satellite.

-Live from Imec demo studio, it will be demonstrated how imec’s newest snapshot drone camera can be connected to a DJI M600Pro drone and be controlled remotely with live streaming of data.
-A stitched hypercube will be shown to the audience to illustrate how the pre-processing pipeline works to reduce the amount of time spent by researchers before doing their analysis
+From imec’s demo studio we show how imec’s newest snapshot drone camera can be connected to a DJI M600Pro drone and controlled remotely with live streaming of data.
+A stitched hypercube illustrates how the pre-processing pipeline works to reduce the amount of time spent by researchers before doing their analysis.

-Spectral imaging has matured for the last 5 years and now the technology progressively moves from the lab to real life use cases.
-In this presentation the audience will understand how Imec technology drives new applications and benefits to the remote sensing community by giving examples of track record and use cases.
-The 60min talk will also include a live demonstration of the Snapshot SWIR camera to illustrate practically how imec technology is implemented.
+Spectral imaging has matured over the last five years.
+Now the technology progressively moves from the lab to real-life use cases.
+Watch this presentation to explore how imec drives new remote sensing applications.
+The 60-minute talk includes a live demonstration of the SNAPSHOT SWIR camera to illustrate how imec's spectral imaging is implemented in practice.

 Contact our business development team.